A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

+Liao \textit{et al.} \cite{liao2024lightmunetmambaassistslightweight} introduced \textbf{LightM-UNet}, which is an extension of the VSS module incorporating a Residual Vision Mamba (RVM) Layer.
+RVM includes layer normalization, followed by another layer normalization, and then the VSS module, with residual connections and scaling.
+This layer addresses long-term spatial dependencies.
+Each encoder block in LightM-UNet contains RVM and downsampling layers.
+The decoder blocks consist of depthwise convolution with residual connections scaled similarly to RVM layer, and bilinear transformation is used to restore the predictions to the original resolution.
 Wu \textit{et al.} \cite{wu2024ultralightvmunetparallelvision} devised \textbf{UltraLight-VM UNet}, which employs Parallel Vision Mamba (PVM).
-Each PVM consists of $N$independent Mamba layers, with input representations divided into $N$ parts along channel dimension $(C/N)$.
+Each PVM consists of $N$ independent Mamba layers, with input representations divided into $N$ parts along the channel dimension $(C/N)$.
 The authors provided four configurations with 1, 2, and 4 Mamba layers, respectively.
-Similar to LightM-UNet, Mamba layers in UltraLight-VM UNet use scaled residual connections.
+Similarly to LightM-UNet, Mamba layers in UltraLight-VM UNet use scaled residual connections.
 All representations from Mamba layers are concatenated, followed by layer normalization and a projection layer, which allows for customizable downsampling of feature space.
-Unlike LightM-UNet, which uses VSS, UltraLight-VM UNet employs classical Mamba layers, reducing number of parameters and enhancing performance.
 The encoder layers consist of convolution layers for stages 1-3 and PVM layers for stages 4-6.
 Residual connections incorporate Spatial Attention Bridge (SAB) and Channel Attention Bridge (CAB) layers, differing from LightM-UNet.
 The decoder blocks mirror the encoder structure and use bilinear transformation to restore predictions to the original resolution.
-UltraLight-VM UNet achieves state-of-the-art performance compared to transformer-based methods for skin lesion segmentation on the ISIC2017, ISIC2018, and PH datasets.
+Hao \textit{et al.} \cite{hao2024tmamba} presented an architecture called \textbf{T-Mamba}.
+It is a modification of the DenseVNet architecture, incorporating sequential layers of convolutional networks, batch normalization, and the Tim layer.
+In T-Mamba, Tim layer flattens the input, applies shared position embedding (similar to sinusoidal position embedding), normalizes representations using layer norm, and passes them to a modified ViM block, which includes forward and backward SSM similar to Vision Mamba.
+The encoder part, inspired by DenseVNet, connects and stacks each layer repeatedly, followed by downsampling up to three layers.
+Subsequent encoder layers are upsampled by $2\times$, $2\times$, and $4\times$, respectively, leading to a prediction head for segmentation.
+Xu \textit{et al.} \cite{xu2024hcmambavisionmambahybrid} proposed \textbf{HC-Mamba}, which uses HC-SSM block composed of a series of HC-Conv blocks and modified Mamba block using HC-Conv.
+The input is split into two parts: the first part undergoes a series of HC-Conv blocks, where HC-Conv involves a two-step convolution process with dilated convolution followed by depth-wise separable convolution.
+The second part uses HC-Convolution block instead of the traditional convolution block in Mamba.
+The representations from both parts are concatenated and shuffled randomly.
+The decoder consists of HC-Mamba blocks with patch merging until the final projection.